NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Some things you can't.
 Some things have thresholds for which alarms are valid.
 Sometimes you'll get those thresholds wrong (especially on holidays).
-And sometimes you make using human eyes easier when setting up further automation isn't quite worth it.
+And sometimes, when setting up further automation isn't quite worth it, you just make using human eyes easier.

 What I'll discuss here is what *we* do.
 It's not the same for everyone.
 What's important and "worth it" will be different for almost everyone.
-As with *everything* else in life, it's full of tradeoff decisions.
+As with *everything* else in life, it's full of trade-off decisions.
 Below are the ones we've made so far.
 They're not perfect.
 They are evolving.
-And when new data or priorities arise we will change decisions already made that warrant doing so.
+And when new data or priorities arise, we will change earlier decisions when it warrants doing so.
 That's how brains are supposed to work.

-And once again this post got longer and longer as I wrote it (but a lot of pictures make up that scrollbar!) - links for your convenience:
+And once again this post got longer and longer as I wrote it (but a lot of pictures make up that scroll bar!).
+So, links for your convenience:

 - [Types of Data](#types-of-data)
   - [Logs](#logs)